igor47/blog/_posts/2010-09-07-get-started-right-with-rvm.md

 RVM as just a way to switch between Ruby versions and implementations, rather than leveraging the power of gemsets, installing gems on a user basis and the `.rvmrc` file.
-This post is a compiled version of what I learned from the previously mentioned talk and digging into the [RVMdocumentation](http://rvm.beginrescueend.com/).
+This post is a compiled version of what I learned from the previously mentioned talk and digging into the [RVM documentation](http://rvm.beginrescueend.com/).

 ## Installing RVM